Data Protection Officer

 Article 39 lists the minimum tasks: inform and advise the organization and staff; monitor compliance with GDPR, other data-protection provisions, and internal policies; advise on Data Protection Impact Assessments and monitor their performance; cooperate with the supervisory authority; and act as the contact point for supervisory-authority issues, including prior consultation.

 The Article 29 Working Party's DPO guidelines, later endorsed by the European Data Protection Board, operationalize those duties around expertise, independence, resources, accessibility, and conflicts of interest.
-The practical test is whether the DPO can see enough, speak early enough, and remain independent enough to matter.
+The DPO can have other tasks, but not if those tasks require determining the purposes and means of personal-data processing.

 Governance and Safety